hashicorp/terraform-provider-google/website/docs/d/datasource_google_service_account_id_token.html.markdown

 The following arguments are supported:

 * `target_audience` (Required) - The audience claim for the `id_token`.
-* `target_service_account` (Optional) - THe email of the service account being impersonated.
+* `target_service_account` (Optional) - The email of the service account being impersonated.
 Used only when using impersonation mode.
 * `delegates` (Optional) - Delegate chain of approvals needed to perform full impersonation.
 Specify the fully qualified service account name.
 Used only when using impersonation mode.
 * `include_email` (Optional) Include the verified email in the claim.
 Used only when using impersonation mode.

 ## Attributes Reference